sferics/obs-processing/readme.md

 ### decode\_bufr.py
 This script decodes one or several BUFR files and inserts all relevant observations into the raw databases.\
-It can also process intire source/dataset directories which can be provided by the source name as arguments or via the configuration file's "source:" section.\
+It can also process intire source/dataset directories which can be provided by the source name as arguments or via the "source.yml" configuration file.\
-By default, the configuration file's name is defined as "obs.yml".
-So before the first usage, you need to make sure to create it by copying the "obs\_template.yml" in "config/" and adding your desired configurations/sources.
+To run the scripts, the configuration files "general.yml", "sources.yml" and "clusters.yml" are needed.
+So right before the first usage, you need to make sure to create them by copying the template files named "{file\_name}\_template.yml" to "config/" and adding your desired configurations/sources/clusters.

 #### Unique command line arguments